Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 3. There Are Additives You’re Not Used To Digesting

-Food additives in the form of gums, thickeners and emulsifiers are common in protein powders and ready-made protein shakes to give them a smooth, creamy texture.
+Food additives like gums, thickeners, and emulsifiers are common in protein powders and ready-made protein shakes to give them a smooth, creamy texture.

 How to Fix